DENSE FOG ADVISORY is in effect until Noon Today. - NewsBreak

-Effective: 2021-12-26 04:23:00 CST Expires: 2021-12-26 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Lincoln; Moore DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM CST THIS MORNING * WHAT...Visibility less than one quarter mile in dense fog. * WHERE...In Alabama, Lauderdale, Colbert, Franklin AL, Lawrence, Limestone, Madison, Morgan and Cullman Counties.
-In Tennessee, Moore and Lincoln Counties. * WHEN...Until 9 AM CST this morning. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2021-12-26 03:13:00 CST Expires: 2021-12-26 10:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Be prepared for slick spots on bridges and overpasses.
+Target Area: Clark; Scotland DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 10 AM CST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...In Missouri, Scotland and Clark Counties.
+In Iowa, Des Moines and Lee Counties.
+In Illinois, Henderson, Warren, Hancock and McDonough Counties. * WHEN...Until 10 AM CST Sunday. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Near freezing road temperatures may result in slick spots as fog freezes on the road surface.
+Bridges and overpasses will be especially susceptible.

 Comments / 0